Overview of Skytap on Azure ExpressRoute connections

 - Azure cloud services.

-To establish a working Private Network Connection with ExpressRoute, complete the following steps:
+To create a working Skytap on Azure ExpressRoute connection, complete the following steps:

 Choose the Standard virtual network gateway SKU, which takes full advantage of the ExpressRoute capabilities available to Skytap on Azure.
 For more details about the available virtual network gateway SKUs, see About ExpressRoute virtual network gateways.

-Step 3 – Connect your ExpressRoute Circuit to the ExpressRoute virtual network gateway: Connect an Azure virtual network to your ExpressRoute circuit.
+Connect the ExpressRoute circuit to the ExpressRoute virtual network gateway: Connect an Azure virtual network to your ExpressRoute circuit.

-The Resource ID and Authorization Key are provided on the Details tab of the Skytap WANs page.
+See the Resource ID and Authorization Key on the Details tab of the Skytap WANs page.

 For the Authorization key of the Connection object, use the Authorization Key.